-I am a Postdoctoral Research Associate in the School of Politics and Global Studies, Arizona State University.
-I received my PhD in Political Science from the Department of Government, University of Essex in 2017.
-I am also a Research Fellow at the Michael Nicholson Centre for Conflict and Cooperation, University of Essex.
+I am an Assistant Professor of political science in the School of Economic, Political and Policy Sciences, University of Texas at Dallas.
+Prior to that, I was a post-doc in the School of Politics and Global Studies, Arizona State University.
+I received my Ph.D in Political Science from the Department of Government, University of Essex in 2017.

 My research focuses on state repression, political violence, and human rights measurement.
 I specialize in computational methods with a focus on machine learning and text analysis.
 I also work on the Sub-national Analysis of Repression Project (SNARP).

 My research is published in International Interactions, International Studies Quarterly, Journal of Conflict Resolution, Journal of Human Rights, and Journal of Peace Research.
 I received the ISA Human Rights Section's Steven C. Poe Best Graduate Student Paper Award in 2018 for this article.

 Human Rights Violations in the Name of Countering Terrorism